boostorg/vmd/readme.txt

 This is the Variadic Macro Data library, or VMD for short.
 The Variadic Macro Data library is a library of variadic macros which enhance the functionality in the Boost preprocessor library ( Boost PP ).
+The main focus of the library is the parsing/identifying of a subset of C++ preprocessor data types and of all Boost PP data types.
+This allows enhanced preprocessor metaprogramming based on the type of macro input.
 The library may also be seen as a repository for future enhancements to the Boost PP library functionality using variadic macros.

 In order to use the library please see the install.txt file.
 In order to use the documentation please see the documentation.txt file.